Zhou198/Note-for-Paper-reading/Review.md

 I think the procedure of constructing local validity is similar to Venn prediction and maybe we can use other scores from hard classifiers instead of plug-in method because probability estimation is difficult in the high dimensional setting.

+Sometimes conditional probability $\hat\eta(x)$ from plug-in methods is not an accurate approxmation to the truth or not smooth, it will fail our inferences.
+Lei 2014 proposed a robust method, splitting conformal inference, to impove the robustness as well as computational efficiency frequently mentioned in futher reseraches.
+In this paper, he applied plug-in methods on a score function for binary classification.
+One assumption is that the prediction region forms the whole feature space (there exists overlap but no null region), which can be guaranteed when taking thresholds by a trick.
+The potential extentiona are using other scores (monoton functions of $\eta$).

+Following that, Sadinle, Lei and Wasserman 2017 generalized the work to a multicategory setting from binary one.
+Moreover, they dropped the restrication of prediction region forming the whole space at first.
+However, in order to satisfying that requirement, some methods are applied for filling null regions, i.e., filling with baseline classifer and accretive completion.
+The former is easy but not optimal while the latter can minimize the cardinality of prediction set although the procedure is complicated.

+some optimal classifiers can also output empty prediction, i.e, null region, when the preset significan level is too low or the dataset is well-seperating.

 #### $\varepsilon$-Confidence Sets Learning